 They express on their cell surface two different

-classes of antibody - IgM, surface IgM and surface IgD.
+classes of antibody.
+IgM, surface IgM and surface IgD.

-And these cells have left the bone marrow and
+And these cells have left the bone marrow and travel

-travelled to the secondary lymphoid tissue.
+to the secondary lymphoid tissue.
+And they sit and

-their particular antigen, the
+particular antigen, the antigen they recognize